 Anael Martin has worked under the artistic direction of Alicia and Fernando Alonso in the Cuban National Ballet, company where she remained for twenty-five years, reaching the ranks of First Soloist, Professor and Repetiteur.

 She worked throughout her career with professors like Fernando Alonso, Karemia Moreno, Aurora Bosch, Loipa Araujo, Josefina Méndez, Mirta Pla, Azari Plisetski, and Hugo Guffanti.
 Ms. Martín interpreted all of the classical repertoire of the company and has collaborated with numerous national choreographers, like Alberto Méndez, Alberto Alonso, Iván Tenorio; and internationals like Antonio Gades, José Antonio Ruíz, María Rovira, Brian McDonald, Máximo Morricone, and Hilda Riveros, expanding her repertoire to folkloric, neoclassical and contemporary choreographies.

 With the Cuban National Ballet, she travelled around more than fifty countries in América, Asia, and Europe, dancing in the most renowned theaters of each country and participating in numerous national and international dance festivals.
-After finalizing her career as a dancer and moving to France, Ms. Martin joined the Blanca Li Company as Professor and Assistant of Choreography.
-Likewise, she collaborated as Professor and Staging Assistant with the Paris Opera Ballet.
+After ending her career as a dancer and moving to France, Ms. Martin joined the Blanca Li Company as a professor and assistant of coreography.
+Likewise, she collaborated as a professor and staging assistant with the Paris Opera Ballet.